stellasia/stellasia.github.io/_posts/2020-01-29-a-time-series-model.md

 The problem can be formulated in the following way:

-- a dealer buys a fresh product called A at the price of 1 €/kg
+- a dealer buys a fresh product called A at the price of 1.5 €/ton
-- the products bought on given week w are sold at the price of 2.5 €/kg
+- the products bought on given week w are sold at the price of 2.5 €/T
-- all fresh products bought during week w and that not be sold during that week are frozen to be sold the following weeks, but at the lower price of 0.6 €/kg
+- all fresh products bought during week w and that not be sold during that week are frozen to be sold the following weeks, but at the lower price of 0.8 €/T
 - dealer is aware that if the demand is higher than the offer, he might loose clients, so he is very concerned to be able to meet the demand as much as possible

-The goal is to predict how much the dealer should buy, to minimize his losses.
+The goal is to predict how much the dealer should buy, to maximize the benefits (minimize the losses).

 # Data